-After months of waiting, director Christopher Nolan's new thriller Tenet is finally coming to theatres.
-Though the film, which stars John David Washington and Robert Pattinson, was originally scheduled for a July 17 release, it was delayed three times due to the COVID-19 pandemic.
-Nolan is an ardent supporter of the theatrical experience, and has continued to push for Tenet's release in cinemas even as other postponed films — such as Disney's Mulan — have been shifted to debut on streaming platforms to allow audiences to watch safely from home.
-As well-intentioned as Nolan's support of exhibitors may be, it's still too risky to ask audiences to visit an indoor cinema given the current public health conditions in the US.
+After months of waiting, director Christopher Nolan’s new thriller, Tenet, is finally coming to theaters.
+Though the film, which stars John David Washington and Robert Pattinson, was originally scheduled for a July 17 release, it was delayed three times due to the novel coronavirus (COVID-19) pandemic.
+Nolan is an ardent supporter of the theatrical experience, and has continued to push for Tenet‘s release in cinemas even as other postponed films – such as Disney’s Mulan – have been shifted to debut on streaming platforms to allow audiences to watch safely from home.
+As well-intentioned as Nolan’s support of exhibitors may be, it’s still too risky to ask audiences to visit an indoor theater given the current public health conditions.

-The impetus to protect traditional movie cinemas is understandable.
-Even before the pandemic, the US box office saw a decline in 2019, a trend that's perhaps partially explained by consumers opting to stay home and watch content on streaming platforms rather than make a trip to the movies.
-Cinema closures due to COVID-19 then drastically exacerbated this shift.
-It makes sense that Nolan, Warner Bros., and the National Association of Theatre Owners — which announced its new health and safety protocols in August — might want to remind audiences why going to the cinema is still the ideal moviegoing option.
+The impetus to protect traditional movie theaters is understandable.
+Even before the pandemic, the US box office saw a decline in 2019, a trend that’s perhaps partially explained by consumers opting to stay home and watch content on streaming platforms rather than make a trip to the movies.
+Theater closures due to COVID-19 then drastically exacerbated this shift.
+It makes sense that Nolan, Warner Bros., and the National Association of Theater Owners – which announced its new health and safety protocols in August – might want to remind audiences why going to the theater is still the ideal moviegoing option.